 Here’s a little note about my use of turkey sausage, which I substitute regularly.
 My family used to complain when I made the switch.
 Well, my husband mostly and the kids followed suit (shhh we won’t tell him I’m sharing this story ~ lol).
 Despite their complaints about how I made changes to many recipes with new ingredients, I persisted.
 Years went by and one day I decided to give in, treat them and use pork sausage in a recipe.
 Guess what?
 None of them liked it…they all requested my turkey sausage version.
 True story of changed taste buds (wink).

 Check out my sausage soup recipe.
-It’s easy, but savory & it will warm you from the inside out.
+It’s easy, but savory and it will warm you from the inside out.

 - 1 pound hot turkey sausage